Flight Price Tracker Websites: How They Work and How They Save You Money Flight Price Tracker Websites: How They Work and How They Save You Money

 Changing Your Flight

-Tracking ticket prices is more important now than ever since many airlines no longer charge change fees.
-During the pandemic, airlines dropped their change fees as travel ground to a halt.
-Since then, most airlines have kept their fee-free policy.
 When you book a flight, it's important to keep an eye on prices for your flight.
 If prices change, you may be able to rebook your same flight and get a refund or travel credit for the price difference.
-Alternatively, you may be able to cancel, get a full refund, and then book the new (cheaper) flight.
+Alternatively, you may be able to cancel, get a full refund, and then book a new (cheaper) flight.

 Pay With the Right Credit Card

-• The Platinum Card® from American ExpressEarn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel.
+• The Platinum Card® from American ExpressEarn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel® up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel®.

 • American Express® Green CardEarn 3X Membership Rewards® points on travel including airfare, hotels, cruises, tours, car rentals, campgrounds, and vacation rentals.

-• Citi Premier® Card3X points per $1 spent on airfare and hotels and at gas stations, restaurants, and supermarkets.
+• Citi Strata Premier℠ Card10X points per $1 on hotels, car rentals, and attractions booked through CitiTravel.com; 3X points per $1 spent on airfare and other hotels; and 3X points at gas stations, EV charging stations, restaurants, and supermarkets.

 Related: Best Rewards Cards for Travel Purchases